GreyKeenan/dukesup/index.md

 See "Ending the Game".

 Replacing Your DUKES
 --------------------------------------------------

-Note: The following actions are not allowed on the first player's first turn.

 During your turn, your DUKES are interchangeable with cards from your hand.
 You can pick up your DUKES and put them in your hand, and you can use cards from your hand to replace your dukes.